unique379r/strspy/README.md

 GENOME_FASTA: Genome fasta (hg19/hg38) must provide in case of fastq input.

-REGION_BED	: All STr bed has to concatnated inot single bed file to calculate the coverage of it from the aligment sample file.
+REGION_BED	: All STr\R bed has to concatenate into a single bed file to calculate the coverage of it from the alignment sample file.

-NORM_CUTOFF	: A normalization threshold is required to select top two allles of a STR
+NORM_CUTOFF	: A normalization threshold is required to select the top two allles of a STR

 OUTPUT_DIR : A empty directory to write the results